 There is growing worldwide movement for drug decriminalization.
 On June 27th 2017, the United Nations issued a “Joint United Nations statement on ending discrimination in health care settings”.
 Within that position paper the UN called for:

-Treating Addiction As a Disease Not a Crime
+Treating Drug Abuse As a Disease Not a Crime

 Marijuana Decriminalization in the U.S.